andreastande/ai-sdk-token-usage/packages/ai-sdk-token-usage/README.md

 so you can handle asynchronous state easily and integrate usage insights directly into your UI.

 For more examples and advanced patterns, visit the [documentation](https://ai-sdk-token-usage.vercel.app).

-It is also recommended to take a look at the demo app, as this provides a live example of how to integrate token tracking and cost visualization end-to-end using AI SDK Token Usage.